10 Mindset Shifts of Successful Bariatric Patients

 6. They try new recipes and keep variety in their diet.

-7. They don’t dwell on what they can’t have (or feel sorry for themselves)
+7. They focus on what they can have

 10. They make “long-term” changes the focus of their journey.